Download Careers360 App

 The atoms of an element whose nuclei have the same number of protons but different numbers of neutrons are called isotopes.

-The nuclei which have an identical number of nucleons, but different numbers of protons and different numbers of neutrons are called isobars.
+The nuclei that have an identical number of nucleons but different numbers of protons and different numbers of neutrons are called isobars.

 The nuclei having identical numbers of neutrons are called isotones.

-Their atomic number (Z) is the same but a mass number (A) is the same.
+Their atomic number (Z) is the same, but their mass number (A) is the same.

-Their atomic number (Z) is different but a mass number (A) is the same.
+Their atomic number (Z) is different, but their mass number (A) is the same.

 Almost all the isotopes have identical chemical and physical properties.